-Each of my sculptures are one-of-a-kind and hand modelled.
-I roughly sculpt out my figure from a sketch and then deconstruct the limbs.
-I refine the details, hollow out each piece and reassemble the sculpture.
+Animals have always been a passion for me.
+We have a lot to learn from them; they are practical, hilarious, love their offspring, conserve energy, are never obese, and emotionally honest creatures.
+Whether illustrating children's books or sculpting in porcelain, I use animals to tell stories.
+Each of my sculptures are one-of-a-kind and hand-modeled.
+I roughly sculpt my figure from a sketch and then deconstruct the limbs, refine the details, hollow out each piece, and reassemble the sculpture.
+It seems like a lot of work, but in the end it's the only way I found that works for me.
 The uniqueness of my work is in the fine details.

 I was raised on Long Island, New York in the 1960's.
 This was a time when mothers let their children roam freely so long as they were back by dinner time.
 I was grateful for this, as I had a curious mind and loved to wander.
 Our family lived near a pony farm, a woodland, and a meadow.
 I spent my days exploring seed pods in the meadow, lady slippers in the woods, and the wildlife of ponies.
 This is where I learned about the cycle of life–sex, pregnancy, and ultimately birth and death.
 I was amazed and spellbound.

 As a youth, I spent many hours drawing with my mother at the kitchen table.
 She would draw Betty Boop and I would draw made-up plants and animals.
 Always making messes in the house with my painting and sculptures, my dad finally built an art studio for me in the basement.
 This allowed me to explore the world of art undisturbed without being obligated to clean up the creative mess!
 I would use whatever I could get my hands on cheaply–house paints, India ink, self-hardening clay, and found objects to create my own oeuvre.